 Just not as special as the Monkey 47 Distiller’s Cut.
 Hungie Fong, Bar Manager at Ori-Gin, introduced me to this seductive vintage gin.
 Every year, the good folks at Monkey 47 make a special gin where they add a new guest star forty-eighth botanical to each vintage.
 2016 saw honey invited to the table, and the result for this humble correspondent may well prove financially ruinous.
 It’s that good.

 Hong Kong is riding the gin train with gusto.
-I advise that you take that train.
+I advise you to take that train.